Joe Nemechek: MB2 Motorsports/Ginn Racing

-For the 2004 season, Nemechek returned to MB2 Motorsports, taking over the No. 01 U.S. Army-sponsored car.
+For the 2004 season, Nemechek returned to MB2 Motorsports, taking over the No. 01 U.S. Army car.
 He was again replacing Jerry Nadeau as the driver, although this time it was due to Nadeau suffering a severe injury that would eventually end his racing career.
 He won two poles late in the season.
 In October, Nemechek won at Kansas Speedway, beating out Ricky Rudd at the finish line.
 Nemechek also won the Busch Series race at Kansas the day before, making him the first driver to pull the Busch-Cup double win at the track.
 The victory by Nemechek and MB2 at Kansas was a very emotional victory and Nemechek would say in a post-race interview that it was the biggest win of his career.

-In 2005, Nemechek won a pole at Michigan.
+In 2005, Nemechek won the pole at Michigan.
 The season was highlighted by a feud with Kevin Harvick.
 After Harvick caused a multi-car crash involving Nemechek during practice for the 2005 Daytona 500, Nemechek and Jimmie Johnson were outspoken about their displeasure with Harvick.
 Later, Nemechek got into a tussle with Harvick during The Nextel Challenge.
 Nemechek got turned into Harvick by Tony Stewart and, because of their Daytona feud, Harvick took Nemechek's role in the wreck personally, which ignited a heated post-race conversation that nearly came to blows.
 Nemechek remarked post-race that, "Kevin thinks he owns this world, and he ain't squat."
 NASCAR would issue no penalties to either drivers.

 At the end of the season, Nemechek fell seven points short of matching his career-best points finish.